Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Summary and conclusion

-Finally, it is noted that RLLM could be extended for describing the bound and continuum states of three-body system in hyperspherical coordinate \cite{Baye2015}.
+Finally, it is noted that RLLM could be extended to describe the bound and continuum states of a three-body system in hyperspherical coordinate \cite{Baye2015}.
 Therefore, it is worthy of applying RLLM in the study of reactions induced by three-body projectiles, such as $^6$He($\alpha +2n$), $^{11}$Li($^9$Li+2$n$) and $^9$Be(2$\alpha$+$n$).
 Relative study is in progress.

 \ack This work was supported by the National Natural Science Foundation of China (11705009) and Science Challenge Project (TZ2018005).